Jeff Schulman

 Jeff Schulman (born February 15, 1967) is an American collegiate athletics administrator and former college ice hockey defenseman currently serving as the Director of Athletics at the University of Vermont.
 Schulman assumed the role on July 1, 2016, succeeding Robert Corran, and became the ninth athletic director in the modern era of UVM athletics and only the fourth since 1973.

 Early life and education

 Schulman grew up in Buffalo, New York.
 He attended the University of Vermont, where he earned both undergraduate and graduate degrees.

 Playing career

 As an undergraduate, Schulman was a defenseman on UVM's men's ice hockey team from 1985 to 1989.
 He helped the team reach its first NCAA Men’s Ice Hockey Tournament in 1988 and notably assisted a goal that led to an upset victory over Harvard in the ECAC semifinals in 1989.
 He was selected by the Boston Bruins in the 1989 NHL supplemental draft.
+He declined the Bruins' invitation to training camp, and instead took a one year internship with the ECAC.